x-team/symphony-tutorial/README.md

 With the system files cloned, now open the project in your browser [http://localhost/mywebsite/](http://localhost/mywebsite/).

-_We'll not use virtual hosts on this tutorial to keep it simple, so consider `http://localhost` as your Apache server root of public files, `/mywebsite` will be located there._
+_We'll not use virtual hosts on this tutorial to keep it simple, so with `http://localhost` as your Apache server root of public files, `/mywebsite` will be located there._

 ### II.
 Install wizard

-In the __mywebsite__ URL you'll see the install wizard, this page is pretty informative, go on, fill up the fields and click `Install Symphony`.
-Ah, you'll need a DB for this project, make sure you have created one with the MySQL tool of your choice.
+In the __mywebsite__ URL you'll see the install wizard.
+This page is pretty informative, so go on and fill out the fields.
+Finally click `Install Symphony`.
+You'll need a DB for this project, so make sure you have created one with the MySQL tool of your choice.

 ![localhost/mywebsite/install](screenshots/03-install.png)

 ### III.
 Done!

-All setup, ready to go!
+All set up, ready to go!

 ![localhost/mywebsite/install](screenshots/04-installed.png)